Light310/flask_template/readme.md

 host:5000/api/ui/

-To run without docker, install requirements into virtual inveronment and run server.py
+To run without docker, install requirements into virtual environment and run build_database.py, then server.py

 If postgres is needed as a database, follow this steps:
 - Add psycopg2-binary to requirements.txt and install it